tweag/rules_nixpkgs/docs/remote-execution-tutorial.md

 ```
 2. Mount the file share

-For this we'll need an entrance like the following on the `/etc/fstab` file.
+For this we'll need an entry like the following in the `/etc/fstab` file.
 ```conf
 host_ip:/nix/store /nix/store  nfs ro,nfsvers=3 0 0
 ```